micow980/chipotle_project/README.md

 **DAG:** Data Source -> Mage -> Data Lake (GCS) **and** Data Warehouse (BigQuery) -> Data Visualization (Looker)

 **Data Cleaning:**

 With the data in the column choice_description, all of the data contained bracketed values and commas rather than individual items per column.
 To remedy this, an .explode() function was utilized alongside a str() function to remove data issues

+**How to Recreate**

+For you to recreate you should have a working GCP account (trial included), Terraform in your IDE of choice (VSCode - HashiCorp Terraform).

+**Terraform:**
+Using the terraform files from the repo you'll need to have your GCP Credentials within the key file for your path to accept and read.

+Attached is the files from this repo, please adjust the formatting to match your GCP credentials/pathing:
+_main.tf
+variable.tf_

+terraform init
+terraform plan
+terraform apply

+Run the terraforming snippet

 **Mage Breakdown:**